-- Bare (kaal): there are no carpets, curtains, light fittings, etc., though there will probably be a fitted kitchen.
+- Bare (kaal): there are no carpets/floors, curtains, light fittings, etc., though there will probably be a fitted kitchen.
 Sometimes the rooms needs to be (re)painted.

-Soft-furnished (gestoffeerd): like the ‘bare’ category, but with carpets and curtains and sometimes a more complete kitchen.
+- Soft-furnished (gestoffeerd): like the ‘bare’ category, but with carpets/floors, curtains and sometimes a more complete kitchen.

 Estate agents manage private rental housing.
 The rental price for these houses is considerably higher than accommodation found through a social housing association, but in general these houses are available for immediate tenancy and there are no requirements regarding income.
 The owner can however require a minimum income to make sure you can pay for the house.

 Rent varies widely, but you could expect to pay the following (excluding service costs and utilities):